nfogh/malloc-speed-up-presentation/slides.md

 <v-clicks>

- - Don't trust other results
+ - Microbenchmarking can be misleading
  - Use your own compiler to benchmark
+ - Don't do as I did for real benchmarks

 </v-clicks>